Manual Result Upload

 benchmark result that are important but not included in other fields

 within the metadata section.
-The metadata.software.details
+The metadata.software.details section

 uses the Vega data spec as described in the next section.